 Why Take Part In A 365 Photo Project?

-This time last year I was frustrated with the lack of photos I was taking.
-I’ve been taking photos for years, both with a DSLR and my iPhone.
-I’ve photographed weddings, christenings and other events, and I even teach photography, so I considered myself to be an accomplished photographer.
+Before I began my 365 photo project, I was frustrated with the lack of photos I was taking.
+I’d been taking photos for years, both with a DSLR and my iPhone.
+I’d photographed weddings, christenings and other events, and I even taught photography, so I considered myself to be an accomplished photographer.

 Day 208 – River Splashes